Ticketpark/api-docs/docs/cookbook/create-options.md

 nav_order: 11
 title: Add options to booking process
 ---
-# How to add options to a booking process

 There are two ways to add additional options to a booking process:

 * *Ticket options*, which apply to a single ticket.
 This is often the best choice.
 Use this for things which  may differ